-The EID has the authority to conciliate complaints and issue Action Plans.
-The EID will identify and initiate resolutions of any violations of County Rules or regulations through the use of an Action Plan issued to the Department Head.
 Action Plans are developed to address any issues revealed through a case investigation that require resolution.
-If there was a violation, EID will consult with the department's appropriate leadership to develop an Action Plan to resolve the violation.
-The EID and the department will review the terms, make any appropriate modifications and establish a deadline by which the department will fulfill the issued Action Plan.
-In some instances where there is no violation, EID may identify best practices as a proactive approach to improve a matter that may have been revealed during the investigation.
+If there was a violation, Compliance will consult with the department's appropriate leadership to develop an Action Plan to resolve the violation.
+The Compliance Office and the department will review the terms, make any appropriate modifications and establish a deadline by which the department will fulfill the issued Action Plan.
+In some instances where there is no violation, Compliance Office may identify best practices as a proactive approach to improve a matter that may have been revealed during the investigation.
 Action Plan examples may include but are not limited to coaching/counseling an employee, providing specific training in an effort to improve the behavior or performance, creating or revising a departmental policy or process, and holding employees/leadership accountable for their actions.
-As appropriate, as in cases of holding leadership accountable for their actions, EID will submit Action Plans to the County Manager and/or the County Attorney's Office for review.
+As appropriate, as in cases of holding leadership accountable for their actions, Compliance will submit Action Plans to the County Manager and/or the County Attorney's Office for review.
 Failure to adhere to the Action Plan process may result in disciplinary action by the County Manager.